 For more information on the emotional effects and the facts stated in the following paragraphs, see the links at the end of this article.

 In the immediate period after the abortion, a sense of relief is often reported (as documented in the book “Her Choice to Heal”).
-However studies indicate that the effects can be more profound.
+However studies indicate that the effects can be more profound than simple relief.
 Compared with women who delivered a child, those who aborted had a significantly higher risk of death from all causes and, most notably, more often from suicide.
 Higher death rates of women who have had an abortion persist over time and across socioeconomic boundaries.
 Some of this may be explained by self-destructive tendencies, depression, and other unhealthy behavior brought on by the abortion experience (as reported here).
 Those who have conditions (like depression or other emotional disorders) before the abortion and those who have difficult circumstances surrounding the abortion (for example, being bullied into an abortion) increase the risk for major emotional problems after abortion (reported here).

 The feelings that can occur after an abortion have become so identifiable that this condition has been named Post Abortion Syndrome (PAS).
 Moreover PAS is being recognized as a form of post-traumatic stress reactions (PTSD).
 PTSD often occurs after an individual has suffered an event so stressful and so traumatic that this person is unable to cope with this experience in a normal manner.
 Following a traumatic event, victims of PTSD are unable to simply resume their lives where they had left off.
 Instead, they experience a variety of reactions that do not go away merely with the passage of time.